G1blue/G1blue.github.io/README.md

 ## December 6, 2021
 - All backgrounds of all websites are the same.
 - Found an error in the code in the exponent calculator, now fixed and the exponent calculator is now working.
+## December 16, 2021
+- I forgot to put the changelog in putting the old calculators here.
+I guess I'll put it here then.
+- Added Calculators v1.0.3
+- Renamed oldindex.html to calculatorsv103.html